stratapp-ai/stratapp-ai.github.io/_blog/how-to-implement-okrs.md

 Each objective and key result card will then be powered by the 6 elements of collaboration in #stratapp.

-This may involve adding employees who are outside of the leadership team, but as mentioned above, you can collaborate effectively without yet needing to publish the OKR module outside of the leadership team.
+This may involve adding employees who are outside of the leadership team.
+As mentioned above, you can collaborate effectively without yet needing to publish the OKR module outside of the leadership team.
 This is another real-world attribute of #stratapp.

 ## implement OKRs - progressively

 The trick here is _not_ to announce you are "_rolling out OKRs_", as that tends to create a mixed reaction from employees.
-Most people who are new to OKRs misunderstand the methodology and why it is so brilliant - for the organization and for them.
+Most people who are new to OKRs misunderstand the methodology and why it is so brilliant for the organization, and for them as individuals.

 We recommend you go for an approach that is less threatening and more aspirational: